mozilla/fxa/packages/fxa-content-server/docs/client-metrics.md

 ### lang
 The locale shown to the user.

-### campaign
-If the user is shown a Firefox Accounts promotion in Firefox browser chrome, the link to FxA will contain a `campaign` field.
-Set to `none` if not reported.

 ### marketing
 A log of marketing links shown to the user on `signup_complete`.
 An array of entries, each entry contains the following fields:
 * campaignId - The marketing campaign identifier.